-- identifying information (name, address, website, etc.); - whether the adviser is filing an umbrella registration and, if so, information concerning the relying advisers (including new Schedule R); - total number of branch offices at which the adviser conducts its investment advisory business; - the addresses for all websites and publicly available social media accounts where the adviser controls the content; - if the adviser's CCO is compensated or employed by a third party, the name and EIN of the third party; - whether the adviser is eligible for SEC registration and, if so, under what provision(s); - form of organization; - successions or change in legal structure or status; - information about the adviser's business (e.g., employees, clients, regulatory assets under management ("RAUM"), investment supervisory and other advisory services, participation in wrap fee programs and information regarding separately managed accounts); - certain kinds of marketing materials and advertisements the adviser creates and uses; - other business activities and financial industry affiliations; - participation or interest in client transactions, discretion, and custody, if any; - control persons;
+- total number of branch offices at which the adviser conducts its investment advisory business; - the addresses for all websites and publicly available social media accounts where the adviser controls the content; - if the adviser's CCO is compensated or employed by a third party, the name and EIN of the third party; - whether the adviser is eligible for SEC registration and, if so, under what provision(s); - form of organization; - successions or change in legal structure or status; - information about the adviser's business (e.g., employees, clients, regulatory assets under management ("RAUM"), investment supervisory and other advisory services, participation in wrap fee programs and information regarding separately managed accounts); - certain kinds of marketing materials and advertisements the adviser creates and uses; - other business activities and financial industry affiliations; - participation or interest in client transactions, discretion, and custody, if any; - control persons; - whether the adviser has been involved in certain disciplinary actions or events, with specific disclosure of actions required on Disclosure Reporting Pages ("DRPs"); - number and size of discretionary and non-discretionary accounts; - a description through schedules of the ownership structure of the investment adviser (anyone who beneficially owns 5% or more of any class of the adviser's equity securities must be listed on an ownership schedule); and - a description through schedules of private funds sponsored and/or managed by the adviser or its affiliates.

-&lt;sup>76 RAUM, a newly defined ADV term, was added to the Part 1A disclosure requirements by the ADV Release, see note 65, above.
+RAUM, a newly defined ADV term, was added to the Part 1A disclosure requirements by the ADV Release, see note 68, above.
 Part 1A, Instruction 5.b. explains how to calculate RAUM.
 Unlike AUM, which is required to be reported in Part 2, RAUM primarily means securities portfolios for which the registrant provides "continuous and regular supervisory or management services as of the date of filing."
 Securities portfolios include any client portfolios other than private funds if at least 50% of the total value of the account consists of securities and all assets of any private fund.
 For purposes of this instruction, "private fund" is defined to mean "an issuer that would be an investment company as defined in section 3 of the . . .
 [Company Act] for section 3(c)(1) or 3(c)(7)."
 Commingled investment vehicles excluded from the Company Act under other provisions are not "private funds" and their assets may not be counted unless each such fund's portfolio consists of at least 50% securities.